 “When in Rome, do as the Romans do.” ~ Ambrose

-The last leg of our trip was Rome which we traveled through the sun route motorway to the medieval city of Assisi.
+We drove to Rome through the sun route motorway to the medieval city of Assisi.
 Assisi is a hill town in central Italy’s Umbria region.
 We visited the 13th century Basilica of St. Francis.
 The church is huge and beautiful to say the least with many of Giotto’s frescos.
 In the lower level are the remains of St. Francis of Assisi.
 Tourists and guided tours are a daily event and this particular day was no exception.
 There were many people visiting the basilica.

 After visiting the Basilica, we went for an uphill stroll through the beautiful medieval streets.
 We stopped at various small souvenir shops and cafés, grabbing a bite to eat through a tiny door leading to a corridor which seemed like a temporary make-shift café.
 The roads were narrow and there were many arch entry ways to adjoining streets that made beautiful backgrounds for pictures.
 We reached the top piazza where the Basilica di Santa Chiara stood tall.
 It was a long, long walk up hill.
 Thankfully the walk downhill was much easier and faster.
 It was then time to continue onto Rome.